liujjw/regos-2000/README.md

 `vagrant up` in root of this project on your host computer and then `vagrant ssh [vm]` with `vagrant` as password.
 You are now inside a VM if you didn't notice any errors.
 The root of this project in the VM is at `/vagrant` (it's a "shared" folder between the host OS and the VM, changes in here are preserved between host and VM).

 # setup scripts
-Now `cd /vagrant/rusty_c/rust_fs` into the Rust project and run the setup scripts for the VM platform used by the Vagrantfile.
+Now `cd /vagrant/rusty_c/` into the Rust project and run the setup scripts for the VM platform used by the Vagrantfile.
 To build just Rust, we need `cargo` and the right target architecture cross-compiler (e.g. `riscv-32i`); to build C inside of Rust we need an up to date version of `clang` that only some later versions of ubuntu may provide, as well as the RISC-V toolchain C compiler.
 **If error for missing binaries re-export (`source ./exports.sh`) or add build tools into PATH variable.**
 **If `cargo` not found restart the terminal after setup.**

 # build and run
+1. Switch to `/mydisk`.
 Make sure the `build.rs` file is setup properly.
-It does not need to build the `C` files since we link them later, but it is needed to generate the `C` bindings for the Rust code.
-Set the target in `.cargo`, then `cargo build --release`.
-Make sure the generated `C` bindings are up to date and placed in the right folders for the `C` code.
-Then follow the `egos` build process: `make rust_apps` ==> `make rust_install` ==> `make qemu`.
+It is needed to generate the `C` bindings for the Rust code called `bindings.h`.
+The Rust bindings to C have a canonical path where they will be found (see `bindings/` module).
+2. Set the target in `.cargo`,
+3. then `cargo build --release`.
+4. Make sure the generated `C` bindings are up to date and placed in the right folders for the `C` code.
+5. Then follow the `egos` build process: `make rust_apps` ==> `make rust_install` ==> `make qemu`.

 # Debugging, testing, and verifying Rust code is running
 The makefile target `make rust_test` runs a basic test and produces a binary `rust_test` in the `tools/` directory.
 This binary is built from C code linked with the Rust object code.
 This binary can be stepped through with `gdb`.

+# miscellaneous
 # c2rust treedisk
 Similar process as before, but can now use instructions in `c2rust/` to generate a raw transpilation, which you can modify for `cargo build`.

-# miscellaneous
 ## Rust FFI to C
 Auto-generate Rust FFI bindings for C libraries using `cargo build`, building and linking C files as well (`bindgen`, `cc`, etc. using the build script `build.rs`).
 Look for `bindings.rs` in `target/` to see what they look like.
 The generated FFI bindings are dumped with the `include!` macro into your Rust library.
 Run `cargo test` to verify layout, size, and alignment.